 First, the results obtained this year agree fairly well with those expected.
-Second, some discrepancies with calculated recoveries are evident for a few amino acids with low values for cystine and sulphocysteine, due to the known binding to protein and conversion to cysteine-homocysteine mixed disulphide.
-Borderline recoveries (between 80 and 90%) are seen for 2-aminobutyric acid, 5-Aminolevulinic acid, 1-Methyl-Histidine, Proline and Tyrosine.
+Second, some discrepancies with calculated recoveries are evident for a few amino acids with low values for cystine (due to the known binding to protein and conversion to cysteine-homocysteine mixed disulphide) and phospho ethanolamine.
+Borderline recoveries (between 80 and 90%) are seen for argininosuccinic acid and serine.
 Such discrepancies may be attributable to problems with standardisation or low purity of the commercial amino acid products used.